 Use a high-quality potting mix so that your new plants get the right nutrient balance.
-At first, it will be quite a shock for your Caladium plants to be separated and moved into a new pot so good soil will help them develop.
+At first, it can be quite a shock for your plant to be separated and moved into a new pot so good soil will help them develop.

 Continue normal Caladium care